Brabb3l/UtilityMod/README.md

 You can build what you want without having to collect resources.

 #### /creativepower    (toggleable)
-Every machine will have power
+Every machine will have power.

 #### /unlockall
 It unlocks all schematics.